Energy

 Energy Policy

-Continual Improvement Improve energy performance, support energy-saving designs and green procurement, and commit to sustainable operations.
+Continual Improvement Improve energy performance, promote energy-efficient designs and green procurement, and commit to sustainable operations.

 Legal Compliance Implement legal identification, comply with energy regulations, and fulfill corporate social responsibility.